donnywarren/Wireframing/README.md

 ## Setup

 1. Wireframe the site!
-You have a full mockup for this one, so we want you to work backwards for this one to get comfortable with the wireframing tools.
+You have a full mockup for this one, so we want you to work backwards to get comfortable with the wireframing tools.
 What would this mockup look like as a wireframe?
 2. Inside the `vssl_mockup` folder, create an `index.html` file.
 Make sure to create it on the same level as the `img` folder and `mockup.png`.
 3. Add the boilerplate to your html file.
 4. Open `index.html` in your browser.